Jitesh117/jitesh117.github.io/content/blog/why-gophers-hate-ORMs.md

 - **Abstraction:** "I don't want to know which SQL dialect I'm using."
 - **Convenience:** "I just want `user.save()`."

 But Go is a different beast.
-After combing through discussions and Reddit threads, it becomes clear that the rejection of ORMs isn't just about preference—it’s about the fundamental philosophy of the language.
+After combing through discussions and Reddit threads, it becomes clear that the rejection of ORMs isn't just about preference - it's about the fundamental philosophy of the language.

 ## 1. The Burden of "Mental Translation"